 The term “guerrilla marketing” might sound ominous, but it’s not threatening.
-The term was coined by Jay Conrad Levinson in 1984; he was describing unconventional, cost-effective marketing strategies that small businesses around the world could use to get their brand noticed.
+The term was coined by Jay Conrad Levinson in 1984; he was describing unconventional, cost-effective inexpensive marketing ideas for small business owners around the world to use to get their brand noticed.
 The concept is to use non-traditional advertising activities to get your brand out on street level, disrupting pedestrian life enough to grab people’s attention.

 "The soul and essence of guerrilla marketing [is] achieving conventional goals, such as profits and joy, with unconventional methods, such as investing energy instead of money," remarked Levinson.
 "Guerrilla marketing has been proven in action to work for small businesses around the world.
 It works because it’s simple to understand, easy to implement, and outrageously inexpensive."